Advancing R&D in Nuclear Medicine, Materials, Energy and Environment

 Initial funding of $30 million over seven years from the Government of Saskatchewan was announced on March 4, 2011.
-Located on the University of Saskatchewan campus in Saskatoon, the Sylvia Fedoruk Canadian Centre for Nuclear Innovation is a not-for-profit corporation with an independent Board of Directors.
+The Sylvia Fedoruk Canadian Centre for Nuclear Innovation at the University of Saskatchewan (Fedoruk Centre) is a not-for-profit corporation with an independent Board of Directors.

 Originally named the Canadian Centre for Nuclear Innovation (CCNI), the name was changed October 3, 2012 in honour of The Honourable Dr. Sylvia Fedoruk (1927-2012), who helped develop cobalt-60 radiation therapy for the treatment of cancer and who served as the first female Lieutenant-Governor of Saskatchewan.